ccantore/website/content/publication/CD_2023/index.md

 publication: ""
 publication_short: ""

-abstract: "We study the implications of a ‘dual mandate’ of price and output stability in a heterogeneous agent New Keynesian (HANK) economy where fiscal policy is committed to satisfying the present value government budget constraint at all times.
-In this economy, if the government chooses the quantity of nominal debt (or taxes), the price level can be determined even with an arbitrary interest rate path (Hagedorn 2021).
-But what happens if the monetary authority has a dual mandate?
-We show that local price level determinacy is not retained if the central bank aims to stabilize both inflation and output.
-This is because a positive response to economic activity in the Taylor rule leads to instability, and we find that this is due to the evolution of government spending.
-In the absence of a response to output in the Taylor rule, government spending acts as an automatic stabilizer.
-We show that this instability does not arise when the central bank targets the price level instead.
-We show that this instability does not arise when the central bank targets the price level instead, suggesting that central banks with a dual mandate might consider using a Wicksellian rule."
+abstract: "We study the implications of a ‘dual mandate’ of price and output stability in a heterogeneous agent New Keynesian economy where fiscal policy is set in nominal terms.
+Specifically, we explore the scenario where the government controls the quantity of nominal debt, enabling price level determination independent of the interest rate trajectory, as highlighted by Hagedorn (2021).
+Our analysis reveals that when the central bank pursues a dual mandate, local price level determinacy is compromised, and the economy may not converge to a stable equilibrium if the central bank aims to stabilize inflation and economic activity.
+This instability is attributed to the dynamics of government spending.
+In contrast, if the central bank stabilizes only inflation, real government spending acts as an automatic stabilizer.
+We demonstrate that targeting the price level can restore determinacy, positing that central banks with dual mandates may benefit from adopting a Wicksellian-type rule."

 # Summary.
 An optional shortened abstract.
 summary: ""